- Make sure your environment complies with minimal requirements.

 - Linux users must install FFmpeg via their OS distribution package manager or build it from the sources on the Download page.
 The Wiki has some useful guides.

 - Windows users can simply run the downloaded installer and go through the wizard.
 The Serviio server will be installed as a Windows service.

 - Linux users need to unpack the installation package to a desired location.

-- Mac users need to unpack the application package to a desired location.
+- Mac users need to unpack the archive and run the installer.

 Running the server

 Serviio consists of 2 executable files, a server and a console.
 To start using Serviio do the following: